BioPandas/biopandas/docs/sources/api_subpackages/biopandas.pdb.md

 - `s` : str  in {'main chain', 'hydrogen', 'c-alpha', 'heavy'}

-    String to specify which entries to return
+    String to specify which entries to return.

 - `df` : pandas.DataFrame, default: None

     Optional DataFrame to perform the filter operation on.
-    If df=None, filters on self.df['ATOM']
+    If df=None, filters on self.df['ATOM'].

 - `invert` : bool, default: True

     Inverts the search query.
-For example if s='hydrogen' and invert=True, all but hydrogen entries are returned
+For example if s='hydrogen' and invert=True, all but hydrogen entries are returned.

+- `records` : iterable, default: ('ATOM', 'HETATM')

+    Specify which record sections to consider.
+For example, to consider both protein and ligand atoms, set `records=('ATOM', 'HETATM')`.
+    This setting is ignored if `df` is not set to None.
+    For downward compatibility, a string argument is still supported but deprecated and will be removed in future versions.

 **Returns**